A Journey, Not a Destination

 I sat frozen in the driveway, not knowing how to answer.
 He has been aggressively treated since he regressed at 16 months.
 For years we have struggled to improve language, social and cognitive skills while simultaneously addressing severe feeding issues and possibly even more severe sensory processing issues.
 We spent years changing diapers and sheets that were covered in diarrhea.
 Years applying every cream and salve we could find to help address severe eczema.
 Cracked and bleeding that caused discomfort from head to toe.
 Years of sleep deprivation, years of screaming, head banging, restricted eating and bolting out into the road.

-I don’t know how everyone else defines recovery.
-My definition is my daily interaction with a boy whose future looked bleak; a boy who could barely walk, and couldn’t talk.
+I don’t know how everyone else defines recovery but my definition is my daily interaction with a boy whose future looked bleak; a boy who could barely walk, and couldn’t talk.
 A boy who today, 4 plus years into our journey, just spent 30 minutes wrestling with his Dad and after winning yelled “In your face!”, a taunt learned from his 10 year old brother.

 By the time I got home from work, Magnus’s brother and sister had explained that he has the “good autism”.
 The kind of autism where you have all the brilliance and problem solving skills without the debilitating sensory overload, fatigue and digestive pain.
 Hence, our family refers to Magnus’s autism as medically treated.
 The “good autism” is underneath all of the medical concerns.
 The “good autism” is what we need to reveal by removing medical issues that are obstacles to optimal functioning.